cautiousreal/._./README.md

-This repo is a fork of baka for all I care.
+This repo is just an opposite version of baka.
+Instead of responding in a stupid way, I designed it to be smart.
+Nothing much.